Warehouse Seated

 Jeremy Platt is based in the Lake District.
-He writes fiction, poetry and essays which are often but not always about music.
+He writes fiction, poetry and essays which are often, but not always about music.
 His poetry explores the way in which new things arise in the region of play between interior and exterior worlds.
-His story “Playing Bass At A Wedding” was published in Dreamcatcher magazine.
+His story “Playing Bass At A Wedding” was published in Dreamcatcher Magazine.
 Jeremy is a musician and is active in the field of jazz, funk and related music.

+Barbara Hickson’s poems have appeared in anthologies and journals including Poetry Salzburg Review, London Grip, Channel, Echtrai and Finished Creatures.
+They have also won prizes in several major competitions.
 In 2019 she had twelve poems published in a shared collection with Bev Morris and Gabriel Griffin entitled Rugged Rocks, Running Rascals – poems for complicated times, published by DragonSpawn Press.

 See all Comedy and Spoken Word events here.